The content on this page is marketing communication

 M2 is expected to generate long-term returns in the range between conventional equities and bonds through the application of a total return strategy to create value for unitholders.
 Alongside capital appreciation, the portfolio manager believes that the compounding effect of reinvesting retained earnings is a key driver of real estate's attractive returns over time.
 The fund also creates value by exploiting special situations, such as capital management initiatives, M&A activity, shareholder activist campaigns, macro distortions and restructuring or asset rotation opportunities.

 SKAGEN m2 is benchmark agnostic; the portfolio manager has complete freedom to invest with conviction away from the index to find value and deliver attractive long-term risk-adjusted returns.
-Holdings typically have an embedded growth model (e.g. properties undergoing refurbishment, repositioning and / or development), combined with fixed cash flow-generating assets.
+Holdings typically have an embedded growth model (e.g. properties undergoing refurbishment, repositioning and / or development), combined with recurring cash flow-generating assets.

 The portfolio manager supplements bottom-up research with top-down analysis to exploit the cyclical nature of real estate markets by positioning the portfolio where geographic and sub-sector tailwinds are strongest.
 The fund also seeks to exploit investment opportunities created by structural changes in demographics, consumption patterns and sustainability.
 The ideal investment for SKAGEN m2 is a company positioned to exploit the long-term mega trends driving property markets, such as urbanisation, growing middle-class affluence and the rise of e-commerce, combined with attractive fundamentals and valuation.